 - 8 ounces chorizo

 - 1 1/4 pounds ground venison or lean ground beef

-- 1 can (14.5 ounces) fire roasted diced tomatoes
+- 1 14.5-ounce can fire-roasted diced tomatoes

 - 1/2 cup raisins

-- Cooked rice
+- Cooked rice for serving

-- Add salt, cumin, oregano and green chili sauce.
+- Add salt, cumin, oregano, and green chili sauce.
 Cook for 1 minute.

-- When chorizo has browned, add the ground meat.
+- When the chorizo has browned, add the ground meat.
 Break up meat and stir into other ingredients.